 Unlike the Air Line Pilots Association, which is affiliated with the AFL-CIO, American’s pilots are a splinter union known as the Allied Pilots Association.

 The American pilots had even angered some in ALPA _ by far the nation’s biggest airline pilot union _ suggesting ALPA members at American’s turboprop sister airline, American Eagle, weren’t qualified to fly jets.

-To some extent, Clinton's decision to intervene was a special situation that would not necessarily apply in future crises.
-He held in his hands the fate of holiday travel plans for many families traveling with children who got a weeklong break from school.
+To some extent, Clinton’s decision to intervene was a special situation that would necessarily apply in future crises.
+He held in his hands the fate of holiday travel plans for many families traveling with children who got a week break from school.
 Making matters more ominous, the pilots had indicated repeatedly they were planning to be out for at least 30 days.

 ``I don’t know that management can feel so safe,″ said Terry Moulton, a partner in Airline Capital Associates, a consulting firm for the airline industry. ``The parties can’t count on another presidential move.″

 Clinton’s action also doesn’t rule out an American pilots strike in 60 days.
 Under law he can’t block them from striking again, although Congress has the ability to impose a settlement on the union and the company.

 Ironically by some accounts, both sides were extremely close to an agreement in the hours immediately before the 12:01 a.m.
 Saturday strike deadline.

 The Fort Worth Star-Telegram reported that as little as $28 million separated the negotiators when time ran out.
 The airline already has said the pre-strike disruption will cost it more than three times that much.